 Maximum grant: \$10,000.
-Four projects were funded for 2020, and the average grant was \$9,030.
-If a scaled-back version of your project could be implemented within the \$5,000 limit of the Climate Action Grant - Tier 1 grants, please indicate this in the Project Budget Summary section of the SmartyGrants online form.
+Eleven projects were funded in 2023, and the average grant was \$8,300.

+If a scaled-back version of your project could be implemented within the \$5,000 limit of the Climate Action and Environment Grant - Tier 1 grants, please indicate this in the Project Budget Summary section of the SmartyGrants online form.
 If your project is scalable, please indicate what you could do at different levels of funding (e.g. \$8,000 / \$5,000 / \$3,000).

-It is a requirement that you discuss your proposal with the relevant Council Officer: General Climate Action Grants contact, including climate and energy Kelly Heffer - 9205 5769 Kelly.Heffer@yarracity.vic.gov.au Urban agriculture Lucy Derum - 9205 5137 Lucy.Derum@yarracity.vic.gov.au Waste minimisation and recycling Sophie Green - 9205 5725 Sophie.Green@yarracity.vic.gov.au Sustainable transport Julian Wearne - 9205 5734 Julian.Wearne@yarracity.vic.gov.au Biodiversity and urban greening Craig Lupton - 9205 5727 Craig.Lupton@yarracity.vic.gov.au
+It is a requirement that you discuss your proposal with the relevant Council Officer: General Climate Action Grants contact, including climate and energy Samantha Green - 9205 5152 samantha.green@yarracity.vic.gov.au Urban agriculture Jane Ward - 9205 5137 jane.ward@yarracity.vic.gov.au Waste minimisation and recycling Lisa Coffa - 9205 5793 lisa.coffa@yarracity.vic.gov.au Sustainable transport Philip Mallis - 9205 5119 philip.mallis@yarracity.vic.gov.au Biodiversity and urban greening Craig Lupton - 9205 5727 craig.lupton@yarracity.vic.gov.au

-Family, Youth & Children's Stream Fact Sheet (Page 2 of 2)
+Family, Youth & Children's Stream Fact Sheet (Page 1 of 2)